All fridges and freezers, whether commercial or domestic work in the same way.

 - Domestic fridges usually do not show live temperature readings, only set points or average temperatures.
 This is on purpose so that domestic/residential customers do not get worried every time the temperature moves by 0.1°C!

-- The differential temperature variance set points are determined by the manufacturer and we strongly advise not to adjust this setting.
+- The differential temperature variance set points are determined by the manufacturer and adjusting this setting will void your warranty.

-- Always read the fridge/freezer's manual and understand the ventilation and cleaning requirements.
+- Always read the fridge or freezer's manual and understand the ventilation and cleaning requirements.

 - Most commercial fridges and freezers require some space between the cooling system and the wall, this is usually 10cm, 15cm or 20cm depending on the specific model.
 These details are in the products' manual.